 The next thing you need to do is assess the repayment terms.
 You must be certain that you can comfortably make the repayments outlined.
 Assess the interest you are going to have to pay to ensure you will have enough money to cover it.

-In addition to this, you will need to discover how long you have to pay the loan back, and how the repayments will be made i.e. will they be monthly or quarterly?
+In addition to this, you will need to discover how long you have to pay the loan back.
+Then, how are the repayments i.e. monthly or quarterly?

 You need to be certain the loan fits in with your situation, as everyone is different.
-If you carefully evaluate the amount you can borrow, as well as the amount you will be paying back and how you will make the repayments, you should be able to find the right loan for you.
+If you carefully evaluate the amount you can borrow.
+As well as the amount you will be paying back.
+Then figure out how you will make the repayments.
+Then, you should be able to find the right loan for you.

 In Conclusion of Financial Hurdles For The Self Employed

 Don’t forget to set aside money for taxes if you have to pay self-employment taxes.
-If you worked for a company prior to being self-employed this takes some getting used to!
+If you have been with a company prior to being self-employed this takes some getting used to!

 Be sure to price your rates for your services and products accordingly as you’ll have to pay taxes.